 OK, the falls are hard to go past at this stop, but you definitely don’t wanna miss the park’s other assets here.
 Head past Wentworth Falls waterfall to the start of National Pass for some mad views (and vertigo) on the edge of a sheer drop, and bring your cozzies to take advantage of the refreshing swimming holes deep inside the lush rainforest.

 There’s also Overcliff-Undercliff track that takes you along the dramatic cliffs and under a huge rock overhang towards the picturesque Valley Of The Waters.
 Both walks take a few hours, so when you finish you can enjoy a well-deserved bevvy at Conservation Hut.

 Pulpit Rock lookout is an isolated pinnacle that is the perfect setting for a secret picnic.

 If you plan this one right, you can see a bunch in one walk: start at Govetts Leap then leave the crowds behind by taking Pulpit walking track.
 It’s a few hours that takes you over a bridge, around crazy-high cliff edges and into 280-degree views.

 Glenbrook’s Mount Portal lookout juts out over where Glenbrook Gorge meets the Nepean River.
 A view like that makes this spot a winner in our books: it’s a perfect snap against an epically green backdrop.
-Cool off at Blue Pool, only a 15min walk from the car, and while away the arvo floating along to the sounds of the bush.
+Cool off at Blue Pool, only a 15min walk from the car park (off the precinct’s main entry road), and while away the arvo floating along to the sounds of the bush.